Kubagus/frontend-store-nextjs/README.md

 - **Product Card Hover**: Cards lift up with shadow enhancement and image zoom effect
 - **Image Gallery**: Smooth transitions between product images with scale animations
-- **Add to Cart Feedback**: Button changes to green with checkmark and "Added to Cart!" text
+- **Add to Cart Feedback**: Loading spinner animation, then green checkmark with "Added to Cart!" text
 - **Wishlist Toggle**: Heart icon fills with red and scales when activated
 - **Navigation Links**: Underline animation on hover for navigation items
 - **Cart Badge**: Bounce animation when items are added